 Our staff will be able to help with any questions that you may have concerning absences.

 Change of Program

 Students arrive at Champlain College Saint-Lambert having already made a program choice.
 Their studies, however, may lead them to reflect upon themselves, their strengths and weaknesses, and what they really want in life.
 The college experience expands students’ horizons and decisions to change direction are often made at this point.
 A student may request a change of program for the following semester.
-The deadlines for program changes will be posted online in the weekly bulletin ‘This Week’.
+The deadlines for program changes are November 1 for the Winter semester and March 1 for the Fall semester.
 These deadlines may be extended if there is sufficient place in a program.
 Students are not automatically accepted into a new program.
 Decisions are based on several criteria such as high school grades, prerequisite course grades and satisfactory performance in the student’s current program.
 A change of program does not automatically protect a student from the consequences of a failed semester, which could include being asked to leave the college.
 Students must see an Academic Advisor to request a program change.

 The first academic results a student receives are certain to have an effect on their motivation.
 If they obtain the same or better results that they were used to getting in high school, this will generally provide encouragement for them.
 However, if they initially receive disappointing marks on exams or assignments, it may result in self-doubt about their ability and/or choice of academic program.
 It is important to know, however, that in certain cases it may only signify that they are experiencing temporary difficulties.
 Nevertheless, for some students, their academic results may signal that a change in program choice should be considered.

 All students will receive a Mid-Term Assessment on their academic standing midway through each semester on their Omnivox account.
 Students who are struggling in two or more of their courses will be mailed a letter encouraging them to come and speak with an Academic Advisor.

 All teachers will provide an assessment for each of the courses in which the student is registered based on the following criteria: